xdy/xdy-pf2e-workbench/README.md

 * Variant Rules
     * Option to change the max number of hero points a character can have.
 (This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox) module.
 Thanks DJ!)
     * Option to allow item bonuses when using [ABP](https://2e.aonprd.com/Rules.aspx?ID=1357).
+(Currently broken)

 * House Rules
     * Option to enable Keeley's Hero Point Rule (if reroll die is 10 or less, get a +10 bonus).
 Courtesy of stwlam
     * Option to enable my personal house rules (currently adds saves to crit spec for flail and hamer)
     * Not yet needed option to add Ancestry Paragon feat slots (don't enable until if/when the system removes them due to not being in the remaster rules)
     * Not yet needed option to add Dual Class feat slots (don't enable until if/when the system removes them due to not being in the remaster rules)
     * REALLY experimental option to use json to potentially brick your world.
 (Or, see [docs/housepatcher.md](docs/housepatcher.md) for more details.)

 * No section
     * Optional setting to automatically collapse chat cards with an h3 header (intended for item cards like spells,